 C – Compliance – Employers in certain regulated industries, such as financial services in the UK, are required by law to conduct pre-employment background checks on their employees.
 Additionally, some regulated roles require periodic post-hire screening for employees.

 R – Reputation – The cost of a bad hire, both financial and reputational, can be very expensive.
 Mistakes from under-qualified employees who misrepresented themselves on their CVs could cost a business dearly, whatever role they have within a company.
 Background screening will not prevent new hires from making mistakes, but it will highlight discrepancies between their CVs and the skills and experience that they have, making it easier for you to spot people who are misrepresenting themselves on their CVs.

 E – Ethics – Companies often feel that they have a moral responsibility to look after their staff and keep them safe from any internal threats.
-Our recent EMEA Benchmark Reports revealed that 89% of HR and risk professionals asked had experienced candidates misrepresenting data in their CVs or job applications.
+Our annual global Benchmark Reports find that year after year, many employers are discovering candidate discrepancies as a result of background screening.

-N – Negative Experiences – Some businesses don’t get on-board with background screening until they have experienced the repercussions of not screening candidates.
-Background screening pre-hire is a lot like having a property surveyed before you buy it – you’re not hoping to find something wrong, but are making sure that you have all the facts before you make your decision.
-Help to prevent future problems by screening your applicants before hire, rather than waiting for something bad to prompt a change in procedure.
+N – Negative Experiences – Some businesses don’t get on board with background screening until they have experienced the repercussions of not screening candidates.
+Background screening pre-hire is a lot like having a property surveyed before you buy it – you’re not hoping to find something wrong but are making sure that you have all the facts before you make your decision.
+Help to prevent future problems by screening your applicants before hiring, rather than waiting for something bad to prompt a change in procedure.